 Lectio Divina with the Sunday Gospels- Year A

 For today’s feast of Christ the King, the Church chose a gospel passage which is the final teaching of Jesus’ public life according to St Matthew; it therefore completes the lectionary’s “continuous reading” for the year.
 Meditating on this passage in the light of the feast requires two clarifications.

-Modern Western culture does not have kings – or queens.
-The few left do not exercise any real power; they play ceremonial roles and we associate them with pomp and pageantry.
-In the biblical culture, however, kings are leaders of their communities.
-They are “judges” in the sense that they set moral standards for the community.
-Rightly then, today’s gospel reading celebrates Christ’s kingship as an act of “judgement”.
+Modern Western culture does not predominatively have kings – or queens.
+The few left who do, do not exercise any real power; they play ceremonial roles and we associate them with pomp and pageantry.
+In the biblical culture, however, kings were leaders of their communities.
+They were “judges” in the sense that they set moral standards for the community.
+Rightly then, today’s gospel reading celebrates Christ’s kingship as an act of “judgement“.